streamnative/pulsar-hub/protocol-handlers/mop/0.1.0/mop.md

        advertisedAddress=127.0.0.1
        ```

 3. Load the MoP protocol handler.
-After installing the MoP protocol handler to the Pulsar broker, you can restart the the Pulsar broker to load the MoP protocol handler.
+After installing the MoP protocol handler on the Pulsar broker, you can restart the Pulsar broker to load the MoP protocol handler.

 # Configuration